barrymoore/artemisia/lib/Arty/BED.md

 ## next\_record

     Title   : next_record
-    Usage   : $record = $template->next_record();
+    Usage   : $record = $vcf->next_record();
-    Function: Return the next record from the template file.
+    Function: Return the next record from the BED file.
-    Returns : A hash (or reference) of template record data.
+    Returns : A hash (or reference) of BED record data.
     Args    : N/A

+## parse\_record

+    Title   : parse_record
+    Usage   : $record = $vcf->parse_record();
+    Function: Parse BED line into a data structure.
+    Returns : A hash (or reference) of BED record data.
+    Args    : A scalar containing a string of BED record text.

 # DIAGNOSTICS

-[Arty::Template](https://metacpan.org/pod/Arty::Template) does not throw any warnings or errors.
+[Arty::BED](https://metacpan.org/pod/Arty::BED) does not throw any warnings or errors.

 # CONFIGURATION AND ENVIRONMENT

-[Arty::Template](https://metacpan.org/pod/Arty::Template) requires no configuration files or environment variables.
+[Arty::BED](https://metacpan.org/pod/Arty::BED) requires no configuration files or environment variables.

 # DEPENDENCIES